neondatabase/website/content/docs/manage/organizations.md

 - **Integration limitations** — You cannot install new Vercel integrations on organization-owned projects.
 However, existing integrations will continue to work on projects transferred from personal to the organization account.
 - **Connection restrictions** — Passwordless connect is not available for organization-owned projects.
 Users must use standard authentication methods.
-- **Branch management** — All users currently have the ability to manage [protected branches](/docs/guides/protected-branches), regardless of their role or permission level.
+- **Branch management** — All users are currently able to manage [protected branches](/docs/guides/protected-branches), regardless of their role or permission level.
 Granular permissions for this feature are not yet implemented.
 - **Project transfer restrictions** — Currently, transferring projects to an organization is done in bulk ("all or nothing") during the Neon-managed conversion.
 Selective and self-serve transfers are planned for future updates.
 - **Permissions and roles** — The current permissions system may not meet all needs for granular control.
 Users are encouraged to share their feedback and requirements for more detailed permissions settings.